This post is a Lacquered Furniture DIY – Six Simple Steps.

 - Thoroughly clean your piece.
 I used “holy cow” degreaser.

-- Wipe away all the dust particles with a slightly damp cloth
+- Wipe away all the dust particles with a slightly damp cloth or tack cloth

 Here is a supply list for lacquering furniture:

 - soap and water – or degreaser if necessary

 - lacquer spray paint